flybywiresim/docs/docs/fbw-a32nx/support/exp.md

 As a quick summary, the above PR will add the various EFCS computers to the A32NX to facilitate realistic data aquisition from the correct sources (ADIRS, RAs, SFCCs, LGCIUs etc.) and compute their logics and laws from this data.
 Additionally, they will realistically communicate with each other via busses and discrete data.

+!!! warning ""
+    ECAM warnings are not perfectly accurate since we are missing our custom FWS.

 ### SimBridge

 The following are features in testing that require the use of SimBridge: